ad-si/Textalyzer/README.md

 - Show all occurrences with file and line references
 - Utilize multithreaded processing for optimal performance on all available CPU cores
 - Use memory mapping for efficient processing of large files with minimal memory overhead
+- Output duplication data as JSON with `--json`

 ## Related